downfromthetrees/the_magic_eye/docs/hosting.md

 ----
 * Click the **Resources** tab and use the search bar to search and add these (free tier) add-ons:
 	* mLab MongoDB
+        * Create as many databases as needed - 500,000 submissions is = 100mb so one is plenty.
+MEB is hosted using 10 free teir databases.
 	* Papertrail
 	* New Relic APM
 * Click the **Deploy** tab and select **GitHub** under **Deployment Method**